RJPearson94/terraform-provider-twilio/docs/data-sources/serverless_service.md

 subcategory: "Serverless"
 ---

-# twilio_serverless_service Resource
+# twilio_serverless_service Data Source

-Manages a Serverless service.
+Use this data source to access information about an existing Serverless service.
 See the [API docs](https://www.twilio.com/docs/runtime/functions-assets-api/api/service) for more information

 For more information on Serverless (also known as Runtime), see the product [page](https://www.twilio.com/runtime)